 Will you accept a body from which other donations have been given?

 The body should have all vital organs intact (brain, heart, lungs, kidneys, liver).
-However, if the donor has arranged to donate his/her brain to the UAB Brain Resource Program for study, we should be informed at the time the dedication forms are submitted.
+However, if the donor has arranged to donate his/her brain to the Alabama Brain Collection Center for study, we should be informed at the time the dedication forms are submitted.
 We cannot accept bodies from which other vital organs are removed for transplantation purposes.
 When possible, we also prefer to receive bodies with the corneas present.
-The donors are studied by future ophthalmologists and optometrists who require that the eyes to be intact for effective study.
+The donors are studied by future ophthalmologists and optometrists, who require that the eyes are intact for effective study.

 If I donate my body to the program, will I need the services of a funeral home for any reason?